Happy-Ferret/postMessage-l10n/README.md

-postMessage peformance
+postMessage performance
 ======================

 A collection of performance tests for using `window.postMessage` in the next iteration of the l20n.js API.

+##postFormattedEntity

+Entries are created in the parent.
+The view asks for an resolved entity which is formatted in the parent.

 ##postEachEntry

-Entires are created in the parent.
+Entries are created in the parent.
 The view asks for each entry individually.

 ##postAllEntries